Getting started with GitLab

 Personal access token

-When the personal access token is displayed, copy it and paste it into the field on the SonarCloud setup page.
+When the personal access token is displayed at the top of the page, copy the token and paste it into the field on the SonarCloud setup page.

 In this step, you will create a SonarCloud organization that corresponds to your GitLab group.